KunwooLeeKay/emg2qwerty/README.md

 | **12**  | Transformer Encoder v4 (...) @Chaeeun      |            |                             |            |                |                       |               |
 | **13**  | Transformer Encoder v5 (...) @Pushkar      |            |                             |            |                |                       |               |

+> TODO - Add a link to the ablation sheet.

 **Note**:
 - 100 epochs of training.
 - For each run, we use a generic model, but we reproduced the Meta baseline using a personalized model.